MVCoconut/coconut.data/README.md

 Access `new Car().isInsured` and you'll get a stack overflow.

-That said you could do it differently:
+That said, you could do it differently:

 ```haxe
 class Car implements coconut.data.Model {